 A study published in the American Journal of Health-System Pharmacy in February of 2016 shed some light on some interesting on why medications and drugs get recalled by the Food and Drug Administration (FDA).

-To understand why they do, researchers analyzed the entirety of FDA recalls between June of 2012 and the end of December in 2014.
-This included over 21,000 recalls of products such as dietary supplements, over-the-counter and prescription drugs and even biological products.
+To understand why they do, researchers analyzed the entirety of FDA recalls between June 2012 and the end of December 2014.
+This included over 21,000 recalls of products such as dietary supplements, over-the-counter and prescription drugs, and even biological products.

 Of the sample of 3,045 drugs that they ultimately considered, just over 10 percent were reported by the manufacturers themselves.